Creating a Project in QGIS

 2. Save the QGIS project

-save qgis project
+save QGIS project

 Synchronising changes between users and devices is a core principle of Mergin Maps.
 When you sync a project, changes that have been made by other users and devices since you last synced are fetched and any changes you've made are pushed.

+Changes are merged safely and easily from different users, even when they edit the same feature.
 Mergin Maps tracks project version history so you can download a previous version of a project if you need to.